flightaware/tohil/Doc/reference/tohil_types.rst

 Tohil will raise a TypeError exception if the Tcl object can't be converted to the Python type that's needed.

+Both Python and Tcl support arbitrarily large numbers, and you can freely assign tclobjs from arbitrarily large numbers produced by Python, and vice versa.

+Note that Python calculations performed using Tohil's tclobjs are limited to 64 bits (or whatever width a C language "long long" is on the machine tohil was compiled for.)
+While this should be fine in the overwhelming majority of cases, if you are manipulating numbers that are wider than 64 bits (i.e. less than -9,223,372,036,854,775,808 or greater than 9,223,372,036,854,775,807), you will need to move them from tclobjs to native Python ints, first, by invoking ``int()`` on the tclobjs of interest.

 .. _tohil_bitstring-ops:

 =================================